Windsor

 No analysis available

-I searched for hotel pool terms such as hotel rental pool, Hilton pool, or managed-by-hotel language and found none.
-The remarks instead reference a legal 30-day rental program, so there is no evidence of a hotel rental pool.
+I searched for hotel pool language such as hotel rental pool, hotel-managed, brand pool, or similar references and found none.
+The remarks describe resort-style residential amenities, not participation in a hotel rental pool program.

 No analysis available